-Parameter Options Description Spin Rate 600 RPM (default) The set spin rate is also shown on web control (see Section 4.1 Web Control - 1200 RPM Home).
-Return Mode Single Return Also shown in Point Cloud Data Packets (see the Return Mode field in Section 3.1.2 Last / Strongest / First Point Cloud UDP Data).
+Parameter Options Description Spin Rate 600 RPM (default) The setting spin rate is also shown on web control, see Section 4.1 (Web Control - 1200 RPM Home).
+Return Mode Single Return Also shown in Point Cloud Data Packets, see the Return Mode field in Section 3.1.2 Last / Strongest / First (Point Cloud UDP Data).
 Dual Return Last and Strongest (default) Last and First First and Strongest Sync Angle 0° to 360° Phase lock angle To activate this function, check the checkbox and input an azimuth.
-At every full second, the lidar will rotate to that azimuthal position (see Section 1.2 Lidar Structure).
-Definition of full second When GPS is locked: the rising edge of the GPS PPS signal When PTP is tracking or locked: retrieved from the PTP master clock When neither GPS nor PTP is locked: the rising edge of the lidar's internal 1 Hz signal Detailed in Appendix II (Absolute Time of Point Cloud Data) To phase-lock multiple lidars: Connect the lidars to the same clock source and set the same sync angle, and these lidars will rotate to that same azimuthal position at every full second.
+At every full second, the lidar will rotate to that azimuthal position.
+Lidar azimuthal position is defined in Section 1.2 (Lidar Structure).
+Definition of full second When GPS is locked: the rising edge of the GPS PPS signal When PTP is tracking or locked: retrieved from the PTP master clock • When neither GPS nor PTP is locked: the rising edge of the lidar's internal 1 Hz signal Detailed in Appendix II (Absolute Time of Point Cloud Data) To phase-lock multiple lidars Connect the lidars to the same clock source and set the same sync angle, and these lidars will rotate to that same azimuthal position at every full second.

-Parameter Options Description Description Trigger Method Angle-Based (default) The way lase r firings are triggered.
-Time-Based Angle-based Lasers fire every 0.09° at 5 Hz, 0.18° at 10 Hz, or 0.36° at 20 Hz Time-based Lasers fire every 50 μs Reflectivity Mapping Linear (default) Nonlinear Mapping Linear The Reflectivity field in Point Cloud Data Packets linearly represents target reflectivity (0 to 255%).
-Nonlinear Increases the contrast in low-reflectivity regions (see Appendix IV Nonlinear Reflectivity Mapping).
-Interstitial Points OFF (default) To mitigate t he interstitial points.
-Filtering ON interstitial points: when a beam partially hits on a front target's edge its on a rear target, the return signal can result in a false point een both targets.
-Standby Mode In Operation (default) node, the motor stops running and lasers stop firing.
+Parameter Options Description Description Trigger Method Angle-Based (default) The way laser firing The way laser firings are triggered.
+Time-Based Angle-based La asers fire every 0.09° at 5 Hz, 0.18° at 10 Hz, or 0.
+36° at 20 Hz Time-based La asers fire every 50 μs Interstitial Points OFF (default) To mitigate the inte rstitial points.
+Filtering ON Definition of interstitial points: when a beam partially hits on a front target's edge and further hits on a rear target, the re a rear target, the return signal can result in a false point located between both targets.
+Reflectivity Mapping Linear (default) Nonlinear Mapping 1#/2# Linear The Reflectivity field in Point Cloud Data Packets linearly represents target reflectivity (0 ~ 255%).
+Nonlinear 1# and 2 2# Increases the contrast in low-reflectivity regions, see Appendix IV (Nonlinear Reflectivity Mapping).
+Standby Mode In Operation (default) In Stand In Standby mode, t he motor stops running and lasers stop firing.
 Standby